beetbox/beets/docs/guides/tagger.rst

 * ``beet import -l LOGFILE``: write a message to ``LOGFILE`` every time you skip an album or choose to take its tags "as-is" (see below) or the album is skipped as a duplicate; this lets you come back later and reexamine albums that weren't tagged successfully.
-Run ``beet import LOGFILE`` rerun the importer on such paths from the logfile.
+Run ``beet import --from-logfile=LOGFILE`` rerun the importer on such paths from the logfile.

 * ``beet import -q``: quiet mode.
 Never prompt for input and, instead, conservatively skip any albums that need your opinion.
 The ``-ql`` combination